 I opened my eyes.
-She sounded different, not like her usual self.
-I saw her still sitting there meditating, eyes still closed.
+She sounded different, unlike her usual self.
+I saw her sitting there meditating, eyes still closed.

 Interest got the better of me and I asked again, “What happened to them?”

-Again it took a moment but she answered simply, “I killed her.”
+Again it took a moment but this time she answered in an ominous tone, “I killed her.”

-I didn’t know what was going on but I knew the normal Kiko would never answer me so simply like that about her past.
+Something was going on, I knew the normal Kiko would never answer me so simply like that about her past.
 It must’ve been because she was meditating, then I remembered her number one rule she told me after allowing me to meditate with her.
-‘Do not talk’ she told me.
+‘Do not talk’ she said specifically.
 I see why she said that now.